aws-actions/aws-codebuild-run-build/README.md

 This action enables you to run an [AWS CodeBuild][codebuild] [project][codebuild project] as a step in a GitHub Actions workflow job.

-We execute a project build and collect the logs from that build, printing them in realtime.
+We build the project, collect the logs from that build, and print them as they are written.
-Our goal is for this to appear to the user no different than if the logic was being executed on the GitHub Actions job runner.
+The user experience is the same as it would be if the logic were executed in the GitHub Actions job runner.

 ## Usage